f-aguzzi/ChemFuseKit/docs/src/pages/project/project-plan.md

-The user interface for the graphical application will be designed as an evolutionary prototype, and then incrementally connected to the underlying chemiometrics library until all functionality is completely implemented.
+The user interface for the graphical application will be designed as an evolutionary prototype, and then incrementally connected to the underlying chemometrics library until all functionality is completely implemented.

 All requirements, use cases and class structures for the library will be designed and represented through UML graphs before starting to code.